mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 {% include image.html file="parser-screenshot.png" alt="Screenshot of Ingredient Parser demo" max_width="800px" link_url="https://ingredientparser.com/" %}

 For the next few weeks, I'm going to focus on reaching out to different app developers about how the Ingredient Parser API can be useful for them.
-By June, I hope to refine the API based on their feedback and publish it to marketplaces like [Mashape](https://market.mashape.com/) and [RapidAPI](https://rapidapi.com/).
+By June, I hope to refine the API based on their feedback and publish it to marketplaces like [Mashape](https://market.mashape.com/) and [RapidAPI](https://rapidapi.com/). **Update: (7/15)**: It's [now available](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis).

 If you're a developer with an app that handles recipe ingredients or you know of one that does, let's talk.
-Shoot me an email at [michael@mtlynch.io](mailto:michael@mtlynch.io) or [sign up for Ingredient Parser API updates](http://eepurl.com/dvGy_b).
+Shoot me an email at [michael@mtlynch.io](mailto:michael@mtlynch.io).

 ---